-Not according to a federal court of appeals in the District of Columbia.
-In Brooks v.
+Not according to a federal court of appeals in Washington, D.C.
+Several years ago, in Brooks v.
 Grundmann, the court decided that the manager’s behavior was nothing more than “an isolated expression of frustration” and was insufficient to support the plaintiff’s federal race and sex hostile work environment claims under Title VII of the Civil Rights Act of 1964.

 Brooks’ case was dismissed because she neglected to prove that the conduct that had created the alleged hostile work environment was severe or pervasive.
-Based on her allegations and the fact that her supervisor had some legitimate concerns about her performance (and instructed her of them appropriately); the court maintained that this conduct was not sufficiently severe to support her claims.
+Based on her allegations and the fact that her supervisor had some legitimate concerns about her performance (and instructed her of them appropriately), the court maintained that the conduct was not sufficiently severe to support her claims.

 The findings were similar in Fichter v.
 AMG Resources Corporation.
-Plaintiff Shirley Fichter brought suit against her employer claiming unlawful termination and gender discrimination due to a hostile work environment, citing:
+Plaintiff Shirley Fichter brought a suit against her employer claiming unlawful termination and gender discrimination due to a hostile work environment, citing:

 - Her manager telling her she should work closer to home